elmahio/documentation/docs/logging-errors-programmatically.md

 }
 ```

 We call the static method `FromCurrentContext` on the `ErrorSignal` class, which returns a new object for doing the actual logging.
 Logging happens through the Raise method, which logs the exception to the configured ELMAH storage endpoint.
+Remember to include `using Elmah` in the top when using classes from the `Elmah` package, which is not the same as the `Elmah.Io` package.

 In the example above, I use the `FromCurrentContext` helper to create a new instance of `ErrorSignal`.
 ELMAH also works outside the context of a webserver and in this case, you would simply use the default logger with `null` as the HTTP context: